hungptit/fastgrep/README.md

 2. ucg is the slowest command which is 2x slower than ripgrep.

 If we take a detail look at how these commands utilize the system resource we can easily see that:
-1. grep use the least CPU resource and the second is fgrep.
+1. grep use the least CPU resource and the second is fast-grep.
 2. ucg is not utilized CPU resource efficiently.

 ``` shell